DeadSquirrel01/carliv_touch_recovery_new/README.md

 /sdcard 	datamedia	/dev/null
 /external_sd		vfat	/dev/block/mmcblk1p1	/dev/block/mmcblk1
 ```

+If you are using the adopted storage feature for external sd card, define this

+`/data_sd	ext4	/dev/block/mmcblk1p2	fs_options=adopted`

+and remove or comment out the line for external sd card.

 As you can see the internal storage can be sdcard or internal_sd and external sdcard can be sdcard or external_sd, but internal storage can't be external_sd or external sdcard internal_sd.
 If your phone has OTG support you can use that too defining it like this